dev-whoan/mapi/README.md

 It follows default knowledge with the controller.

 There are more properties for Model setting.

 - `id`: it is not same as general property, it is pointing table of database. it must be unique among the model setting.
+(Table is corresponded to `Collection` in `MongoDB`.)
 - `columns`: columns to support for rest api, which must column of database's table.
+(Columns are corresponded to `field` in `MongoDB`.)
 - `not-null`: not null columns for when sending request about this model. it is usually match with database's not null column.

+* Please be-care that, you must specify the data type for number, `long, double` in MongoDB if you use MongoDB Collection's validation.
+* In MongoDB, if you don't specify into right data type, it can bring about `Fail to Validation` Error.
+* It means, for MySQL(MariaDB), you can just right integer, float, however, it can be reason of overflow.

 ```json
 {